 Jody owns and operates her own business, T. J. Meier & Associates, Inc., a company that imports frozen seafood (including octopus, squid, snapper and kingfish) from overseas and sells it to wholesalers and distributors primarily in the Mid-Atlantic region and the Northeast.
-The business was founded by Jody’s father over 30 years ago, and she has been working in the business for the past 18 years.
+The business was founded by Jody’s father over 35 years ago, and she has been working in the business for over 20 years.
 Jody has been the owner and President of the company since 2010.
 Prior to that, Jody was an environmental attorney with Dickstein, Shapiro in Washington, DC.
 She holds a B.A. from Tufts University and a J.D. from Georgetown Law Center.
 She spent a year after college as a Fulbright Scholar in Brussels, Belgium studying the European Union.
-Jody volunteered in CRCMC’s youth program, doing in-school mediation.
-She hopes to become trained as a mediator in the next few years so that she can continue this rewarding work.
+In addition to her Board work, Jody volunteers as a mediator for CRCMC primarily doing in-school mediations and parenting plans.
 Jody resides in Potomac, Maryland with her husband, Jim and their two dogs.
-Her daughter, Sarah, is a senior at Tufts and her son, Andrew, is a sophmore at the University of Maryland, College Park.

 With past roles as VP/General Manager, Executive Advisor, and Chief Technology Officer (CTO), Gerald is a trusted advisor to the “C”-suite delivering thought leadership, visionary roadmaps, and innovative (multi-$B) business models.
 Mr. Charles has earned a Congressional medal for outstanding service and achievement.
 Prior to becoming Cisco’s Director for Strategy, Operations, and Strategic Customer Engagement for their $5B+ U.S. Public Sector business, Mr. Charles was vice president for TRW and BDM, and was a key architect for the U.S. Securities and Exchange Commission’s EDGAR system – considered one of the government’s first e-Commerce systems.
 Mr. Charles served as Chairman of the Board for one of the industry’s first automated, interactive media marketing companies for video in retail locations, on various advisory boards for technology conferences and for senior executives and officials in civilian, defense, and commercial organizations – developing and implementing their strategic, operational, and financial goals, including mergers and acquisitions.
 Mr. Charles, a speaker on radio, video, and at conferences, is a McGraw-Hill published author, and has written various magazine pieces and Cisco global industry points of view, including the 21st century workforce and workspace, innovation in the Public Sector, transportation, and security.
 Mr. Charles holds a M.S. in Electrical Engineering from the University of Maryland, and a B.S. in Electrical Engineering from the Illinois Institute of Technology.